 The trade name jacuzzi is a brand of hot tubs, bathing products, and pool equipment.
 It came into existence during the mid-20th century when the Jacuzzi brothers conceptualized an underwater pump to help arthritis patients.
 The first version featured a built-in jet whirlpool and gradually became so popular, that it became a household feature in almost every home.

-The major difference between hot tub and jacuzzi is that jacuzzi is a brand or a subset of hot tubs.
-And below, we shall try to explain this with a bit of detailed explanation.
+The major difference between hot tubs and jacuzzi is that jacuzzi is a brand or a subset of hot tubs.
+And below, we shall try to explain this with a bit of a detailed explanation.

 Jacuzzi vs hot tub: The history